Azure/sg-aks-workshop/cluster-design/NetworkDesign.md

 There are different design decisions and tradeoffs that need to be evaluated for coming up with an appropriate network topology.
 The following sections should allow you to make decisions based on given assumptions to come up with an architecture that is combinable with other topics.

-## What is your subnet topology?
+## What is your subnet topology ?

 Objective:

 - Decide on the number of VNETs, subnets, IP ranges and NSGs and their configuration.
-- Decide on ingress and egress routes and ip adresses
+- Decide on ingress and egress routes and IP addresses

 ![Network design](img/vnet-design.png)

 Assumptions:

 - We have internal peered networks that are not trustworthy
-- We can accept public ip adresses
+- We can accept public IP addresses

 The key design decisions for network topology are the following:

-- How to preventing undesired acces to the AKS API Server through the internet
+- How to prevent undesired access to the AKS API Server through the internet
 - How to prevent SSH access to worker nodes from other internal networks
 - How to define an internal ingress path to applications inside the cluster
 - How to define an explicit egress path for worker nodes to the internet